talpay/emojify/README.md

 # emojify

-word2emoji: Translating text to emojis using GloVe embeddings and emoji keywords.
-Still needs proper stop word removal, similarity thresholding, ranking, blacklisting (ℹ, 🆕), a prioritized lookup table, and other features to be more accurate.
+word2emoji: Translating text to emojis using GloVe embeddings and sense labels from [EmojiNet](http://emojinet.knoesis.org/home.php) ([paper](https://arxiv.org/abs/1707.04652)).
+Still needs proper stop word removal, similarity thresholding, ranking, blacklisting, a prioritized lookup table, and other features to be more accurate.

 Example 1:
 ```